openlayers/ol-mapbox-style/README.md

 Only useful when working with non-standard projections.
 Code of a projection registered with OpenLayers.
 All sources of the style must be provided in this projection.
 The projection must also have a valid extent defined, which will be used to determine the origin and resolutions of the tile grid for all tiled sources of the style.
+When provided, the bbox placeholder in tile and geojson urls changes: the default is `{bbox-epsg-3857}`, when projection is e.g. set to `EPSG:4326`, the bbox placeholder will be `{bbox-epsg-4326}`.

 * * *